nluka/Ctructure/README.md

 #### createConfigFile

-Creates a configuration file (ctructureconf.json) in the root directory of a workspace folder.
+Creates a configuration file (ctructureconf.json) in the root of a workspace folder.
 If there are multiple workspace folders, a selection must be made.
 To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.createConfigFile`.

 #### createConfigFileInEveryWorkspaceFolder

 Creates a configuration file (ctructureconf.json) in every workspace folder.
 To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.createConfigFileInEveryWorkspaceFolder`.

+#### convertWorkspaceFolderLineEndings

+Converts line endings for all files in a workspace.
+If there are multiple workspace folders, a selection must be made.
+To use, [open the command palette](https://www.alphr.com/open-command-vs-code/) and run `Ctructure.convertWorkspaceFolderLineEndings`.

 ### Directives